Transpension: The Right Adjoint to the Pi-type: Introduction and Related Work

 \subsection{Contributions}

-Our central contribution is to reduce the plethora of interal presheaf operators in the literature to only a few operations. \begin{itemize} \item To this end, we introduce the \textbf{transpension type} $\transpsym(u : \IU)$, right adjoint to $\funcsym(u : \IU)$, with typing rules built on \emph{extensional} \MTT{} \cite{mtt-paper,mtt}.
+Our central contribution is to reduce the plethora of interal presheaf operators in the literature to only a few operations. \begin{itemize} \item To this end, we formulate a type system \Msys{} featuring a \textbf{transpension type} $\transplong{u : \IU}$, right adjoint to $\funclong{u : \IU}$, with typing rules built on \emph{extensional} \MTT{} \cite{mtt-journal,mtt}.
 We explain how it is reminiscent of the suspension type from HoTT \cite{hottbook}.

-\item More generally, the transpension type can be right adjoint to any quantifier-like operation $\lollisym(u : \IU)$ which need neither respect the exchange rule, nor weakening or contraction.
-In this setting, we also introduce the \textbf{fresh weakening} coquantifier $\freshsym(u : \IU)$, which is left adjoint to $\lollisym(u : \IU)$ and therefore coincides with weakening $\wknsym(u : \IU)$ in cartesian settings.
+\item More generally, the transpension type can be right adjoint to any quantifier-like operation $\lollilong{u : \IU}$ which need neither respect the exchange rule, nor weakening or contraction.
+In this setting, we also introduce the \textbf{fresh weakening} coquantifier $\freshlong{u : \IU}$, which is left adjoint to $\lollilong{u : \IU}$ and therefore coincides with weakening $\wknlong{u : \IU}$ in cartesian settings.

-\item We provide a categorical semantics for $\transpsym(u : \IU)$ in almost any presheaf category $\Psh(\catW)$ over base category $\catW$, for almost any representable object $\IU = \yoneda U$, $U \in \catW$.
-To accommodate non-cartesian variables, our system is not parametrized by a representable object $\IU = \yoneda U$, but by an arbitrary endofunctor $\loch \multip U$ on $\catW$: the \textbf{multiplier}.
-We introduce \textbf{criteria} for characterizing the multiplier -- viz. semi-cartesian, cartesian, cancellative, affine, connection-free and quantifiable -- which we use as requirements for internal type theoretic features.
-We identify a complication dubbed \textbf{spookiness} in certain models (most notably in guarded type theory), and define dimensionally split morphisms (a generalization of split epimorphisms) in order to include spooky models.
+\item We provide a categorical semantics for $\transplong{u : \IU}$ in almost any presheaf category $\Psh(\catW)$ over base category $\catW$, for almost any representable object $\IU = \yoneda U$, $U \in \catW$.
+To accommodate non-cartesian variables, our system is not parametrized by a representable object $\IU = \yoneda U$, but by an arbitrary endofunctor $\loch \multip U$ on $\catW$: the \textbf{multiplier}.\footnote{In the technical report \cite{transpension-techreport}, we generalize multipliers beyond \emph{endo}functors.} We introduce \textbf{criteria} for characterizing the multiplier (\cref{def:multip}) which we use as requirements for internal type theoretic features.
+We identify a complication for base categories (most notably in guarded and nominal type theory) that are not \emph{objectwise pointable}, and define dimensionally split morphisms (a generalization of split epimorphisms) in order to include those base categories.
 We exhibit relevant multipliers in base categories found in the literature (\cref{sec:examples}).